dertom95/addon_jsonnodetree/inputformat.md

 ```

-On bigger sample with 2 NodeTrees:
+One bigger sample with 2 NodeTrees:
 ```json
 {"trees":[
 {